 - Any race with the 1. prefix is a one day race; any race with the 2. prefix is a stage race

 After this come races in different races that are grouped by region, with the UCI Asia Tour, UCI America Tour, UCI Africa Tour and UCI Oceania Tour and UCI Europe Tour.
-The bulk of races on the calendar above are in Europe with races like Kuurne-Brussels-Kuurne, the Giro del Trentino or the Tour of Denmark but we also find races like the Herald Sun Tour, the Tour de Langkawi and the Japan Cup.
+The bulk of races on the calendar above are in Europe with races like Kuurne-Brussels-Kuurne, the Tour of the Alps or the Tour of Denmark but we also find races like the Herald Sun Tour, the Tour de Langkawi and the Japan Cup.

-- *.1 is another step down where up to 50% of the teams can be UCI Pro Team with the rest from Pro Continental, Continental and also national teams
+- *.1 is another step down where up to 50% of the teams can be UCI Pro Team with the rest from Pro Teams, Continental and also national teams

 - There are also *.2, U23 and criteriums but these races are excluded to keep the calendar concise and focus on the top pro races around the world